Neutrino-nucleus interactions and the determination of oscillation parameters: Comparison between electron- and neutrino-nucleus scattering

 This feature is clearly illustrated in Fig. \ref{diffmech}, showing the inclusive electron-carbon cross sections at $\theta_e~=~37$~deg and beam energies ranging between 0.730 and 1.501~GeV, as a function of the energy of the outgoing electron \cite{12C1,12C2}.
 It clearly appears that the highlighted electron energy bin ($550~<~T_{e^\prime}~< 650$~MeV), corresponding to QE kinematics at $E_e~=~730 \ {\rm MeV}$, picks up contributions from scattering processes taking place at different beam energies, in which reaction mechanisms other than single nucleon knockout dominate.

-To gauge the extent to which different contributions are mixed up in a typical neutrino experiment, let us assume that the electron beam energy be distributed according to the MiniBooNE neutrino flux, displayed in Fig. \ref{fluxav}.
-It turns out that the fluxes corresponding to energies $E_\nu =$ 730 and 961 MeV are within less than 20\% of one another.
+To gauge the role played by different contributions in a typical neutrino experiment, let us assume that the electron beam energy be distributed according to the MiniBooNE neutrino flux, displayed in Fig. \ref{fluxav}.
+It turns out that the fluxes corresponding to energies $E_\nu =$ 730 and 961 MeV are within $\sim$20\% of one another.
 Hence, if we were to average the electron-carbon data of Fig.~\ref{diffmech} with the flux of Fig.~\ref{fluxav}, the cross sections corresponding to beam energies 730 and 961 MeV would contribute to the measured cross section in the highlighted bin with about the same weight.

-The above discussion implies that the understanding of the flux-averaged neutrino cross section requires the development of theoretical models providing a consistent treatment of all reaction mechanisms active in the broad kinematical range corresponding to the relevant neutrino energies.
+The above discussion implies that the understanding of the flux-averaged neutrino cross section requires the development of theoretical models providing a {\em consistent} treatment of {\em all} reaction mechanisms active in the broad kinematical range corresponding to the relevant neutrino energies.